onzfonz/comp227/src/content/5/en/part5d.md

 Cypress runs the tests in the order they are in the code.
 So first it runs `user can log in`, where the user logs in.
-Then cypress will run `a new note can be created` for which a `beforeEach` block logs in as well.
+Then cypress will run `a new task can be created` for which a `beforeEach` block logs in as well.
 Why do this?
 Isn't the user logged in after the first test?
 No, because ***each*** test starts from zero as far as the browser is concerned.
 All changes to the browser's state are reversed after each test.